 A resident is a person who:

-1.) has continuously lived in a state for at least one year before committing the offense for which the offender is under supervision
+1.) has resided in a state for at least one year continuously and immediately prior to either the supervision start date or sentence date for the original offense for which transfer is being requested

 2.) that state will be the person’s main place of residence